Browser issue

 maximum sustainable employment

 Maximum sustainable employment is the highest use of labour resources that can be sustained over time without creating a sustained acceleration in inflation.
-When more people find jobs and fewer people are unemployed, employers tend to offer higher wages to fill their vacancies.
-If this happens nationwide, it generates wage inflation and eventually widespread inflation as businesses pass on the higher wage costs to the prices of goods and services.
+When more people are employed, companies may raise wages to attract workers.
+This increases costs for businesses, which raise prices for goods and services in response, resulting in inflation.
 When employment is at its maximum sustainable level, there will be low and stable inflation.
 However, if employment is above the maximum sustainable level for too long, it will eventually cause prices to rise more and more quickly, requiring the MPC to raise interest rates to keep inflation under control.

 mid-rate